msi-ris/Tutorials/rnaseq_cmd.md

 For a quote, you can contact the next-gen sequencing team UMGC by emailing
 <next-gen@umn.edu> with your desired read quantity, read length, and
 single/paired technology.
-They will prepare a quote that will be good for three months from the prepartion date.
+They will prepare a quote that will be good for three months from the preparation date.

 For a full description of UMGC services and pricing, please see their [catalogue]({{"/materials/rnaseq_cmd/UMGC_2015-16_Catalog_Internal.pdf" | prepend: site.baseurl }}).